 BarkBox knows the importance of search intent.
 They invested in long-tail, brand-related keywords that showed high purchase intent.
 They also are aware that the most effective sales funnel compels the user with a strong CTA and delivers relevant results.
 By implementing either (or both) of these practices, you too can be well on your way to building your business and achieving your goals and objectives.

-Need pet product marketing help?
+Need pet product marketing or pet care marketing help?

 Pet product and services marketing is enormous and growing ever bigger by the day.
-Although your specific business objectives and strategies may ultimately look vastly different than the few examples we were able to provide, we hope we were able to help you gain some insight to create a highly effective Google Ads campaign whether your budget is big or small.
+Although your specific business objectives and marketing strategies may ultimately look vastly different than the few examples we were able to provide, we hope we were able to help you gain some insight to create a highly effective Google Ads campaign whether your budget is big or small.

 At the end of the day, we know that digital marketing can be time-consuming and costly if you don’t do it right, so in certain cases, it is simply best to outsource it.
 Contact the experts.
 If your pet marketing teams face challenges and need an efficient way to start seeing digital marketing results, contact Zero Company to discuss solutions and assess if it makes sense for your business to hire us.
 We’d be more than happy to help you find the right marketing path.